NURSES-RECRUITMENT - NBC SVG

-The Ministry of Foreign Affairs, Trade and Commerce has announced that the recruitment of nurses from St. Vincent and the Grenadines to the United Kingdom will begin here next week.
+The Ministry of Foreign Affairs, Trade and Commerce will this week begin the process of recruiting Nurses from St. Vincent and the Grenadines to the United Kingdom.

-The Ministry said the process will commence on Tuesday January 22, with a general information session at the Ministry of Foreign Affairs Conference Room from nine-thirty in the morning.
+The Ministry says the process will commence on Tuesday January 22, with a general information session at the Foreign Affairs Conference Room from nine-thirty in the morning.

 The session is being held for persons who submitted a Curriculum Vitae (CV) during the application period.

-The Ministry said there will be interviews immediately following the general information session.
+The Ministry says there will be interviews immediately following the general information session.

 Applicants will therefore be required to take along a copy of their CV and other supporting documents.
 Applicants are also advised to be appropriately attired for an interview.

-The Ministry said all pertinent details relating to the recruitment process will be shared during next Tuesday’s session.
+The Ministry says all pertinent details relating to the recruitment process will be shared during Tuesday’s session.

 Advertisement